Republic of China at the 1972 Summer Olympics

-The Republic of China (Taiwan) competed at the 1972 Summer Olympics in Munich for the last time as the "Republic of China".
-The ROC would not return to the Olympics until 1984 and under the name "Chinese Taipei" due to objections by the People's Republic of China over the political status of Taiwan.
+The Republic of China (Taiwan) competed at the 1972 Summer Olympics in Munich for the last time at a Summer Olympics as the "Republic of China".
+The ROC would not return to the Summer Olympics until 1984 and under the name "Chinese Taipei" due to objections by the People's Republic of China over the political status of Taiwan.

 The PRC, amid the height of the Cultural Revolution, boycotted the Olympics due to the ROC participation under the name "Republic of China".
 21 competitors, 15 men and 6 women, took part in 41 events in 10 sports.

 Archery

 In the first modern archery competition at the Olympics, the Republic of China entered only one woman.